kwamentw/GetReasearch/README.md

-# GetReasearch
+# intro
-I' m still learning!!
+I'm still learning at a fast pace solving some sec labs & doing some fun stuff